xiaoransun/xiaoransun.github.io/index.md

 ### Xiaoran Sun (孙潇然)

 Welcome to my website!
+I am a postdoctoral scholar at Stanford University, affiliated with the Department of Pediatrics and Department of Communication.
+My current work is mainly involved with <a href="http://screenomics.stanford.edu/">The Screenomics Lab</a> and the <a href="https://med.stanford.edu/genpeds/research/solutions-science-lab.html">Solutions Science Lab</a>. <br/>
-I recently obtained my PhD degree in Human Development and Family Studies from the Pennsylvania State University, with a graduate minor in Social Data Analytics.
-I am currently wrapping up my work at Penn State with Drs. <a href="https://hhd.psu.edu/contact/susan-mchale">Susan McHale</a> and <a href="http://www.landdevelopability.org/chi/">Guangqing Chi</a>, and teaching a summer session undergraduate class, HDFS 129 (Introduction to Human Development & Family Studies).
-I will start to work as a postdoctoral fellow at Stanford University in <a href="http://screenomics.stanford.edu/"> the screenomics lab </a> in September, 2019, and will be affiliated with the Department of Pediatrics at the School of Medicine. <br/>
+I obtained my PhD degree in Human Development and Family Studies from the Pennsylvania State University in August 2019, with a graduate minor in Social Data Analytics.

-My research interests: <br/>
+My research involves: <br/>
+(1) Computational social science, with a focus on utilizing large-scale and big data and machine learning methods to inform developmental and family research;<br/>
-(1) Adolescents’ and young adults’ educational achievement and career development, with a specific focus on the role of gender and family dynamics in youth development and achievement among families from different sociocultural backgrounds; <br/>
+(2) Family dynamics and adolescents' and young adults' positive development (especially educational achievement and career development); for my postdoctoral work, I have a specific focus on the role of digital technology in family dynamics and its its implications for adolescent and young adult well-being;<br/>
-(2) Methodological approaches to analyzing family systems, especially dyadic data analysis; <br/>
+(3) Methodological approaches to analyzing dyadic family relationships, including parent-youth, sibling, and inter-parental relationships. <br/>
-(3) Computational social science, with a focus on utilizing large-scale and big data and machine learning methods to inform developmental and family research.

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/Sun_VITA.pdf)<br/>